Query 10-22b: The effects of Disease-Modifying Anti-Rheumatic Drugs (DMARDs) in Ankylosing Spondylitis (AS)

 Moura et al. Risk of hospitalized serious infection in spondylitis ankylosing patients using nbDMARD or Anti-TNF.
 Ann rheum dis 2015; 74(suppl2): 266.
 Annual European Congress of Rheumatology EULAR.
 Rome, Italy.
 10-13 June 2015.

-Moura C, Rahme E, Maksymowych W, Abrahamowicz M, Bessette L, Bernatsky S. Current use of non-biologic DMARDs or anti-TNF agents were not associated with increased risk of hospitalized infections in ankylosing spondylitis (AS).
-Submitted to the Scandinavian Journal of Rheumatology (Feb 2018)
+Moura C, Rahme E, Maksymowych W, Abrahamowicz M, Bessette L, Bernatsky S. Use of disease-modifying anti-rheumatic or anti-tumour necrosis factor drugs and risk of hospitalized infections in ankylosing spondylitis (AS).
+Scandinavian Journal of Rheumatology.
+2018 Aug;1-7.